 Four Years Later

-The competitive market saw BlackBerry and Microsoft continue to struggle in the dark, Palm continue to struggle in the light, and Google's Android continue to come on like a freight train.
 The iPhone 3G was gone, the iPhone 3GS remained, and the iPhone 4 once again took Apple to greater numbers than ever before.
-Nothing, however, could prepare the world for what would hit Apple next...
+Nothing, however, could prepare the world for what would happen next...

 Master your iPhone in minutes